Tobias-Kohn/pyPMatch/README.md

     match y:
         case z:
 ```
-The reason for this is that `match` buts the value of the expression `x` into a local variable (and has some further
+The reason for this is that `match` puts the value of the expression `x` into a local variable (and has some further
 book-keeping).
 The second `match` messes this book-keeping up, and replaces `x` by `y`, so that subsequent tests fail.
 On the other hand, there is hardly any reason why a `match` inside another `match` should make sense, anyway.